vitorenesduarte/ldb/README.md

 ```

 ## Remote experiments in DCOS
-First authenticate to the DCOS cluster with
+First authenticate to the DCOS cluster with:

 ```bash
 $ dcos auth login
 ```

-1. Launch the Mongo instance (this is where LDBs instance will push
+Once authenticated, launch the Mongo instance
-their logs)
+(this is where LDBs instance will push their logs).

 ```bash
 $ cd bin/
 $ ./mongo-deploy.sh
 ```

-2. Launch LDBs instances
+Last but not least, launch LDBs instances.
 ```bash
 $ cd bin/
 $ ./ldb-deploy.sh